 You must be faculty, staff, or an enrolled student at CSULB to access our research databases and use many of the library's services from off site.
 In addition, on-campus access to some services are restricted to CSULB faculty, staff, and enrolled students.
 If you are not currently enrolled or a current employee of CSULB, please review information about services and support for various groups.

-- Campus ID and Password are required for access to E-Reserves, BeachReach, viewing "My Library Card", renewing books, and initiating CSU+ and LINK+ requests.
+- Campus ID and Password are required for access to E-Reserves, BeachReach, viewing "My Library Account", renewing books, and initiating CSU+ requests.

 - Campus ID and Password are required for off-site access to most of our online resources and applications.